cachebag/Ticked/docs/nest.md

 <img src="./images/ss21.png" alt="Screenshot of Tick interface" width="800">

-- You can select where to save your newly created file.
+- You can select where to save your newly created file and it will automatically open in a new tab..

 <br>

-There will be future support for deleting files, in addition to creating/deleting folders as well.
+*There will be future support for deleting files, in addition to creating/deleting folders as well.*

 # Using the code editor